top of page

 The RF heating component increases local blood circulation, which:

-Improved circulation can also reduce spasticity and muscle tightness, common issues after stroke.
+Improved circulation can also reduce spasticity and muscle tightness, common issues after a stroke.

 Complementing Traditional Therapy